PyTables/PyTables/doc/source/usersguide/optimization.rst

 examples/get_blocksize.c in the C-Blosc2 package to get the default blocksize for the different levels of that compression algorithm (it already contains some sample output for zstd).
-In the example benchmarks below, with the LZ4 algorithm and compression level 8, we got a blocksize of 2MB which fitted in the L2 cache of each of our CPU cores.
+In the example benchmarks below, with the LZ4 algorithm with shuffling and compression level 8, we got a blocksize of 2MB which fitted in the L2 cache of each of our CPU cores.

 With that compression setup, we ran the benchmark in bench/b2nd_compare_getslice.py, which compares the throughput of slicing a